PythonOptimizers/cygenja/doc/source/introduction.rst

 Templates are recognized if they have specific extensions.
 The corresponding generated files will be given specific corresponding extensions too.
 In fact, this extension correspondance is defined by the user but both extensions
 **must** be different.
 For instance, `*.cpd` templated files are transformed into `*.pxd` files.
 Both extensions, `.cpd` and `.pxd` **must** be different.
 Non generated files can coexist with generated files, i.e. existing files regardless of their extensions can coexist with generated files and will not be plagued by :program:`cyjenja`.
+Files with a template extension **will** be parsed as templates and :program:`cygenja` will generate some files.

 File patterns: only :program:`fnmatch` patterns
 -------------------------------------------------